Laravel-Bangladesh/docs/eloquent.md

         return $flight->cancelled;
     });

-Of course, you may also simply loop over the collection like an array:
+Of course, you may also loop over the collection like an array:

     foreach ($flights as $flight) {
         echo $flight->name;